Your student union

 5. If you are entitled to benefits from Kela, apply for a study grant and housing supplement on the Kela website.
 Remember to keep an eye on your income limits if you have any other income.

-6. If you are an international student, ensure you familiarise yourself with relevant practices well ahead of commencing your studies.
+6. If you are an international student, make sure you familiarise yourself with the relevant practices well before commencing your studies.
 You can find relevant information on Aalto's website, for example.

 Before your studies begin